o3de/o3de.org/content/docs/user-guide/programming/metrics/trace-event-logger.md

 ### Flush the metrics string to a text file

-At this point the the metrics can be logged to stdout, sent over the network or written to a json file on disk.
+At this point the the metrics can be logged to `stdout`, sent over the network or written to a JSON file on disk.
-The example will write the metrics a file named with the prefix "sample_metrics_" with the current time formated using the [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) spec: `"sample_metrics_2023-01-01T120000.123456.json"`.
+The example will write the metrics a file named with the prefix "sample_metrics_" with the current time formatted using the [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) standard.
+An example filename is `sample_metrics_2023-01-01T120000.123456.json`.
 ```c++
 {
     constexpr AZ::IO::OpenMode openMode = AZ::IO::OpenMode::ModeWrite;